-Heating, ventilation and Aair conditioning, heating, cooling and ventilation systems
+Air conditioning, heating, cooling and ventilation systems

 A.10.7.
-The systems for heating, air conditioning and ventilation systems provided for all areas except-of the reactor building (see Chapter 4 of the safety analysis report) should be discussed in this section.
+The ventilation systems for all areas except the reactor building (see Chapter 4 of the safety analysis report) should be discussed in this section.
 A system description should also be provided.
-Additional functions of ventilation systems may be discussed in other relevant chapters of the safety analysis report, for example, ventilation systems used in the confinement function.